syncfusion-content/fileformat-docs/File-Formats/XlsIO/Working-with-Conditional-Formatting.md

 ---
 title: Conditional Formatting | Excel library | Syncfusion
-description: Briefs about conditional formatting operations
+description: In this section, you can learn how to create and use conditional formatting operations in Excel using XlsIO
 platform: File-formats
 control: XlsIO
 documentation: UG